Making the most of your conference experience

 Printing your conference badge

-Registration information was sent to all attendees in October, which explained how to print their badge at their home or office.
-Attendees also received an email with a link to use to print their badge at their home or office prior to arriving at the conference.
-Attendees also can bring their registration sheet to the conference and use their badge QR code to print their badge from an on-site registration kiosk.
+In late October, attendees will receive an email with a link to use to print their badge at their home or office prior to arriving at the conference.
+Attendees also can bring their registration sheet to the conference and use their badge QR code to print their badge from an on-site badge printing kiosk.
 Each attendee’s registration sheet also includes the ribbons they may have earned and the additional events they are registered for.

 Before you arrive at the event